burevestnik-png/burevestnik-png/README.md

 <h3 align="left">Brief bio</h3>

-- Third-year student at ITMO University
+- Fourth-year student at ITMO University
 - Worked a lot with the frontend, but unfortunately burned out
 - I have experience in simple crud-programming with spring
 - I find mobile development fascinating, both native and cross-platform